 GEOG 328B, The Geography of the Caribbean, is a 3-credit, short-term, faculty accompanied, Study Abroad program.
 It is the product of the joint efforts of the University of Maryland’s Department of Geographical Sciences and the University’s Education Abroad Department.

 The program studies the cultural and physical geography of the Leeward Islands.
-To do this, the class spends 7 days aboard a windjammer tall ship, along with time spent on the island of Grenada.
+To do this, the class spends 7 days aboard The S/V Mandalay, a windjammer tall ship, along with time spent on the island of Grenada.

 The class is led by Professor Joseph Trocino, a Lecturer within the Department of Geographical Sciences.